Dartmouth College: Research

+In 2025, Dartmouth received approximately $97 million worth of funding from the National Institutes of Health.

 Rankings

-Dartmouth was ranked tied for 13th among undergraduate programs at national universities by U.S. News & World Report in its 2021 rankings.
-U.S. News also ranked the school 2nd best for veterans, tied for 5th best in undergraduate teaching, and 9th for "best value" at national universities in 2020.
+Dartmouth was ranked 12th among undergraduate programs at national universities by U.S. News & World Report in its 2022 rankings.
+U.S. News also ranked the school 3rd best for veterans, tied for 5th best in undergraduate teaching, and 7th for "best value" national universities.
 Dartmouth's undergraduate teaching was previously ranked 1st by U.S. News for five years in a row (2009–2013).
 Dartmouth College is accredited by the New England Commission of Higher Education.

 In Forbes' 2019 rankings of 650 universities, liberal arts colleges and service academies, Dartmouth ranked 10th overall and 10th in research universities.
 In the Forbes 2018 "grateful graduate" rankings, Dartmouth came in first for the second year in a row.

 The 2021 Academic Ranking of World Universities ranked Dartmouth among the 90–110th best universities in the nation.
 However, this specific ranking has drawn criticism from scholars for not adequately adjusting for the size of an institution, which leads to larger institutions ranking above smaller ones like Dartmouth.
-Dartmouth's small size and its undergraduate focus also disadvantage its ranking in other international rankings because ranking formulas favor institutions with a large number of graduate students.

-The 2006 Carnegie Foundation classification listed Dartmouth as the only "majority-undergraduate", "arts-and-sciences focus[ed]", "research university" in the country that also had "some graduate coexistence" and "very high research activity".

 Admissions

 Undergraduate admission to Dartmouth College is characterized by the Carnegie Foundation and U.S. News & World Report as "most selective".
-The Princeton Review, in its 2018 edition, gave the university an admissions selectivity rating of 98 out of 99.
+The Princeton Review, in its 2024 edition, gave the university an admissions selectivity rating of 99 out of 99.

-For the freshman class entering Fall 2020, Dartmouth received 21,394 applications of which 1,881 were accepted for an 8.8% admissions rate.
-Of those admitted students who reported class rank, 96% ranked in the top decile of their class.
+For the freshman class entering Fall 2023, Dartmouth received a record 28,841 applications of which 6.2% were accepted, consistent with the prior two years; approximately 67% of those accepted are expected to matriculate.
+Of those admitted students who reported class rank, 444 were ranked first or second in their class, while 96% ranked in the top decile.
 The admitted students' academic profile showed an all-time high SAT average score of 1501, while the average composite ACT score remained at 33.

 Additionally, for the 2016–2017 academic year, Dartmouth received 685 transfer applications of which 5.1% were accepted, with an average SAT composite score of 1490, average composite ACT score of 34, and average college GPA of about 3.85.
-Dartmouth meets 100% of students' demonstrated financial need in order to attend the College, and currently admits all students, including internationals, on a need-blind basis.
+Dartmouth meets 100% of students' demonstrated financial need in order to attend the college, and currently admits all students, including internationals, on a need-blind basis.

+In 2020, Dartmouth made it optional for students applying to the college to submit their SAT scores due to the COVID-19 pandemic.
+In 2024, the college became the first Ivy League school to announce that it would once again require applicants to submit their test scores.